 The current satellite picture of Mexico, showing the cloud cover and areas of potential rain (in increasingly red color) is seen below:

-Our tide camera picture from the beach.
+Our tide camera picture from the beach is seen below.
 The picture refreshes every 5 minutes during daylight hours.

 Temperature and relative humidity readings: